spud/manifesto_docs/user_guide/modules/registrations.rst

 .. figure:: images/registrations-unit-sales.*

 Here you specify the shopping cart item that corresponds to your Registration Unit.
-It can have a different title than the Registration Unit (which appears in the Shopping Cart), and has all the flexible options of any purchaseable item in Manifesto.
+It can have a different title than the Registration Unit (which appears in the Shopping Cart), and has all the flexible options of any purchasable item in Manifesto.

 When you edit a Regsistration object, you will also see all the existing associated Registration Units, and can edit and delete them as needed.
 But because each Registration Unit is its own content type, there is a "Registration Units" tab in the module interface.